Darcy-C/modb/docs/Quickstart.md

     "my_subtree": {
         # when you do operations to my_subtree,
         # like .insert, then the inserted key-value
-        # pair will go there.
+        # pair will go here.
     },
 }
 # I hope you understand it now.